KaustavKhatua/Linux/README.md

 ### Java
 Follow the steps in https://linuxize.com/post/install-java-on-ubuntu-20-04/   . **I installed the openjdk-16 version** by sudo apt install openjdk-16-jdk.

+### Draw on Your Screen
+Follow the steps in https://ubuntuhandbook.org/index.php/2021/02/start-drawing-on-screen-ubuntu-2004/   .

 ## Difference between apt and apt-get